 First of all – I am based in Bonavista, Newfoundland, on the ancestral homelands of the Beothuk, whose culture has been erased forever at the hands of colonialism.
 Ktaqmkuk (the Mi’kmaw word for the island known as Newfoundland) is the ancestral homelands of the Mi’kmaq and Beothuk and has also served as fishing and hunting grounds for the Innu and Inuit of Labrador for generations.
-Living in a heavily colonized region of the province, I’m aware of the violence and cultural erasure that has happened, and continues to happen on these lands.
-I commit to listening more, reading more, and making more space for Indigenous artists, narratives, and truths in my community work and being an active participant in the truth and reconciliation process.
+Living in a heavily colonized region, I’m aware of the violence and cultural erasure that has happened, and continues to happen on these lands.
+I commit to listening more, reading more, and making more space for Indigenous artists, narratives, and truths in life and work.

 Jane Walker is a visual artist, art writer, and community organizer with a focus on rural art engagement and education.
 She holds a Bachelor of Fine Arts in Visual Arts (2015) from Grenfell Campus, Memorial University and a Masters of Research with Distinction from The Glasgow School of Art (2017) where she studied rural art supports in Scotland and Newfoundland.